open-telemetry/opamp-spec/specification.md

 including after decompression, to mitigate possible excessive memory allocation caused by a misconfigured or malicious Client sending an oversized request.
-If the limit is exceeded, the Server MUST respond with `HTTP 413 Content Too Large`, after which the Client SHOULD NOT retry the same request.
+If the limit is exceeded, the Server MUST respond with `HTTP 413 Content Too Large`, after which the Client MUST NOT retry the same request.

 The Client MUST enforce a size limit when receiving HTTP response bodies, including after decompression, to mitigate possible excessive memory allocation